Information for International Students

-The LL.M. program has about 65 international students each year.
+The LL.M. program has about 70 international students each year.
 All students in this program must have already obtained a basic law degree in their own countries before they can enter the LL.M. program.
 Students in this program must take a minimum of nine courses (27 credit hours) over three quarters (the normal academic year of three quarters runs from late September to early June).
 Most international applicants for the LL.M. program must take the TOEFL or IELTS as part of the admissions process (see below).
-The LL.M. application materials are available here.
+The LL.M. application process is described here.